matze/wastebin/README.md

   pastes.
 * `WASTEBIN_SIGNING_KEY` sets the key to sign cookies.
 If not set, a random key will be generated which means cookies will become invalid after restarts and paste creators will not be able to delete their pastes anymore.
-Needs to be 64 charaters long.
+Needs to be 64 characters long.
 * `WASTEBIN_TITLE` overrides the HTML page title.
 Defaults to `wastebin`.
 * `RUST_LOG` influences logging.
 Besides the typical `trace`, `debug`, `info` etc. keys, you can also set the `tower_http` key to some log level to get